aaronsethroberson/pre-infrastructure/README.md

 <br />
 <br />

-In the Virtual Machine's Networking tab, we need to ensure that it is configured to connect to the virtual network we set up earlier.
+In the Virtual Machine's Networking tab, ensure it is configured to connect to the previously created virtual network.

 ![Image](https://github.com/user-attachments/assets/b79d5bd4-0708-4574-a261-29d96403b814)
 <br />
 <br />

-I need to change the Domain Controller's private IP address from dynamic to static since it will also serve as a DNS server.
-A static IP ensures the DNS configuration remains valid for the client.
-I'll update this in the DC's network settings.
+I need to set the Domain Controller's private IP address to static instead of dynamic, as it will also function as a DNS server.
+A static IP ensures the DNS configuration remains consistent for the client.
+I'll make this change in the DC's network settings.

 <img src="https://i.ibb.co/nq4kj1gW/Screenshot-3-3-2025-114045-portal-azure-com.jpg" alt=""/>